 Inhaled Anesthetics: Cardiovascular Effects

-Manifestations of drug-mediated circulatory effects-- changes in:
+Manifestations of drug-mediated circulatory effects result from changes in

 Heart rate